Annual Gulf Winds Track Club RacesDavid Yon, revised February 17, 2019

 Mark’s seven years as race director began in 2011 and ended in 2017 but he left a strong foundation for his successor.
 It was, in fact, Mark who moved the race from J Lewis Hall Park in Woodville to the confluence of the St. Marks and Wakulla Rivers near the San Marcos de Apalache State Park.
 The courses run through a St. Marks neighborhood for about 2 miles before jumping on the St. Marks Rails to Trails path and heading north.
 Each race turns around on the trail at their respective turn around points and retrace the same routes to return to the start (and finish) line.

 Date: April.
 Location: Messer Field (start) to the Palace Saloon (finish).
 One of GWTC’s longest running races, the Palace Saloon 5K was first run in 1975 and has kept a reputation of being a fast and fun event ever since.
-Mark Priddy, who has a lot of good experience directing the Flash, directs the race.
+Tom Perkins, who has a lot of good experience directing various races, directs the race.
 The 2018 number of finishers dropped below 1000 for the first time in a number of years and stayed there with 864 finishers in 2019, still a big crowd.
 The 2000 race was canceled by COVID-19 while the 2021 race was postponed to October 2021.
 The Palace Saloon 5K is traditionally one of the fastest 5K fields in town in addition to one of the largest.
 2019 made the claim of fast credible again as two runners finished in 14:39 and one in 15:05.

 The 2016 edition was the State RRCA 5K Championship.
 Mike Burns made his mark on the Palace Saloon 5K after taking over as race director in 2013.
-The race exceeded 1300 finishers his first three years, including a record 1389 in 2013, before dipping to just over 1000 last year.
+The race exceeded 1300 finishers his first three years, including a record 1389 in 2013.
 With a big crowd and a great celebration at the end, this race is a lot of fun – well, other than the uphill from just past the 2-mile mark to 2.5 miles or so.
 You have to love that long downhill finish though and it’s a great way to follow the Springtime 10K.